CDCgov/BMGAP/README.md

 ## Access to BMGAP through the OAMD Portal

 BMGAP can be accessed online through the OAMD Portal (amdportal-sams.cdc.gov).
-To request access to BMGAP, please contact the BMGAP team at Nadav Topaz - noc0cdc.gov to register for using the OAMD Portal.
+To request access to BMGAP, please contact the BMGAP team at Shalabh Sharma - psa8@cdc.gov to register for using the OAMD Portal.

 Additional details on the account creation process can be found in the SAMS User Guide: [https://auth.cdc.gov/sams/SAMSUserGuide.pdf?disp=true].